RobotLocomotion/drake/doc/_pages/from_binary.md

 ### Use as a Python library

-In most cases, we suggest using our [pip releases](/pip.html), because that will be more convenient than manually downloading.
+In most cases we suggest [installation via pip](/pip.html) because that will be more convenient than manually downloading.
 However, if you are running on macOS arm64 or if you need both
 C++ and Python API support, then pip will not work.
 This section shows